wp-e-commerce/WP-e-Commerce-Wiki/Coding-Standards-and-Code-Quality.md

 	}

 * For attributes that do not represent data columns, avoid creating setters (getters might be fine in some cases), and instead focus on what you want to do with that attribute.
 For example, `$bank_account->withdraw()` and `$bank_account->deposit()` but avoid `$bank_account->set_balance()`.

+## Avoid magic methods

+Magic methods, especially `__get()` and `__set()` , should be avoided.
+We're not saying they're bad, we just don't want any code that implies magic and lets attributes be accessed and modified directly.
+Try to come up with a policy of your class' behavior: what should be accessed or modified from the outside, and what should not.
+And then create explicit getters / setters if necessary from there.

+We know WordPress core uses those magic methods in a few places, but no thanks.

 # Debugging